mobilizeamerica/api/README.md

 On a successful request, the endpoint will return a 201 Created status code if the person record was created, a 200 No Content result if the person record was updated, and the affected Affiliation object.

 # Changelog

+**2018-10-08**
+- Omit `id` from attendance GET endpoints when the requesting organization is independent and the event's organization is coordinated

 **2018-10-01**
 - Add request param `send_update_notifications` to Event update and delete